flowdock/api-docs/docs/Flows.md

 * `name`: New name of the flow, max.
 100 characters.
 Note that changing name does not change flow's email or id
 * `disabled`: Boolean value (true or false).
 Controlling if the flow is disabled
 * `access_mode`: Controls access mode of the flow.
 Possible values are:
-    - `invitation`: User can join only by getting invitation to flow.
+    - `invitation`: Flow is invite only.
+New members have to be explicitly invited or added by existing members.
-    - `link`: User can join using invitation link.
+    - `link`: Anyone can join the flow by using the `join_url`.
-    - `organization`: Everyone in organization can join the flow.
+    - `organization`: In addition to using the link, anyone in the organization can join the flow (it will be visible for them).

 ```javascript
 {